Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Conclusion

 \section{Conclusion}

 We investigated tuning-free image editing based on the flow transformer.
-We provide systematic analysis for the inversion of rectified flow and invariance modeling based on the MM-DiT.
+We provide systematic analysis for the inversion of rectified flow and invariance control based on the MM-DiT.
 We propose a two-stage inversion strategy to reduce the approximation error of estimating the velocity field and try to find an inversion approximating the authentic generation process to enhance the editing ability.
 Besides, we propose the invariance control based on the AdaLN to reconcile rigid and non-rigid editing.
-The AdaLN control mechanism discriminately preserves the original image features according to the text changes, enabling more diverse editing types, especially for the rigid and non-rigid editing types.
-Both qualitative and quantitative experiments validate the effectiveness of the proposed modules.
-In conclusion, the proposed framework can adapt to versatile editing types and fully leverage the large generation prior of the flow transformer for tuning-free image editing.
-We hope our work can inspire thinking over flexible and accurate invariance control in large-scale T2I models to take full advantage of the generation prior for downstream tasks. {
+The AdaLN control mechanism discriminately preserves the original image features according to the text changes, enabling more diverse editing types, especially for rigid and non-rigid editing types.
+Both qualitative and quantitative experiments validate the proposed framework can adapt to versatile editing types and fully leverage the large generation prior of the flow transformer for tuning-free image editing.
+We hope our work can inspire thinking over flexible and accurate invariance control in large-scale T2I models to take full advantage of the generation prior for downstream tasks.